ai-club-uwmadison/ai-club-uwmadison.github.io/README.md

 # Join AI@UW!
 We have the following positions available for members to choose from.
 Feel free to post any questions to our Slack channel, #fyi-help, if you can't find your question on our Q&A page.

-## Engineering Manager (Applied AI or Intelligence Engineering)
+## Engineering Manager
 Run your own engineering team to build the project of your dreams.
-Email us your project proposal today at aiclubuwmadison@gmail.com!
+Choose a project category from the two options below (Applied AI or Intelligence Engineering), and email us your project proposal today at aiclubuwmadison@gmail.com!
 #### Applied AI
 Applied AI projects are projects that generally use AI/ML tools as a means to an end.
 #### Intelligence Engineering